ibm-cloud-docs/speech-to-text/audio-formats.md

 Table 1 provides a summary of the audio formats that the service supports.

 -   *Audio format and compression* identifies each format and indicates its supported compression.
-You can send a maximum of 100 MB of audio to the service with a single synchronous HTTP or WebSocket request.
 By using a format that supports compression, you can reduce the size of your audio to maximize the amount of data that you can pass to the service.
 For more information, see [Data limits and compression](#audio-formats-limits).
 -   *Content-type specification* indicates whether you must use the `Content-Type` header or equivalent parameter to specify the format (MIME type) of the audio that you send to the service.
-You can specify the audio format for any request, but that's not always necessary:
-    -   For most formats, the content type is optional.
-You can omit the content type or specify `application/octet-stream` to have the service automatically detect the format.
-    -   For others, the content type is required.
-These formats do not provide the information, such as the sampling rate, that the service needs to auto-detect their format.

-    When you use the `curl` command to make a speech recognition request with the HTTP interfaces, you must either specify the audio format with the `Content-Type` header, specify `"Content-Type: application/octet-stream"`, or specify just `"Content-Type:"`.
-If you omit the header entirely, `curl` uses a default value of `application/x-www-form-urlencoded`.
-    {: important}
+For more information, see [Specifying an audio format](#audio-formats-specifying).

--   The final columns identify additional *Required parameters* and *Optional parameters* for each format.
+The final columns identify additional *Required parameters* and *Optional parameters* for each format.
 The following sections provide more information about these parameters.

 | Audio format<br>and compression | Content-type<br/>specification | Required<br/>parameters | Optional<br/>parameters |
 |---------------------------------|:------------------------------:|:-----------------------:|:------------------:|